ministryofjustice/data-engineering-support-rota/.git-crypt/README.md

     gpg --armor --export <email-address>
     ```

-2. Save the file locally, for example, `/tmp/firstname.asc` and email it to you.
+2. Save the file locally, for example, `/tmp/firstname.asc` and securely send it to you, ideally not via email attachment.

 3. Import the key into your GPG Keychain:
     ```
     gpg --import /tmp/firstname.asc
     ```
-    Alternatively, if you download the `.asc` file and double click to open it it will automatically import to your GPG Keychain.
+    Alternatively, if you double click to open the `.asc` file it will automatically import to your GPG Keychain.

 4. Tell GPG that you trust the key.
 Enter the parameters to select the level of trust (`4: full`) and sign it: